 Or, if your hair is gray, a little bit of bentonite clay can help.
 Just don’t be afraid to experiment. 🙂

-I didn’t do it because YOLO (jk), but if you want to avoid any rashes or unwanted side effects, do a patch test before using the DIY dry shampoo.
+To avoid rashes or unwanted side effects, do a patch test before using the DIY dry shampoo.

-Apply a small amount of the mixture on your inner arm and leave for 24 hours.
+Apply a small amount of the mixture to your inner arm and leave for 24 hours.

 Add moderate amount

-Overusing dry shampoo can make it harder to spread around your hair, and it can make the situation worse.
+Overusing dry shampoo can make it harder to spread around your hair and worsen the situation.

 Sprinkle a bit, and gradually add more, if necessary.
 If you apply too much by mistake, brush the powder through your hair.

-Ensure you use high-quality, natural, therapeutic-grade essential oils that are safe to use on the skin.
+Ensure you use high-quality, natural, therapeutic-grade essential oils that are safe on the skin.

 How does dry shampoo work?